 Key Information

-- The Development Application for the new Tasmanian Youth Justice Facility at 466 Brighton Road, Pontville has been approved by the Southern Midlands Council, and a planning permit has been issued.
-The statutory appeal period is now open.
+- The Development Application for the new Tasmanian Youth Justice Facility at 466 Brighton Road, Pontville was approved by the Southern Midlands Council in December 2025.
+Appeals of the permit are currently being considered by the Tasmanian Civil & Administrative Tribunal (TASCAT).

 Project overview